Chang'an, Xi'an

 Chang'an District (长安区 (Cháng'ān Qū, long peace)) is the second-most populous of 11 urban districts of the prefecture-level city of Xi'an, the capital of Shaanxi Province, in Northwest China.
 The district borders the prefecture-level cities of Shangluo to the southeast and Ankang to the southwest, Weiyang and Yanta Districts to the north, Baqiao District to the northeast, Lantian County to the east, and Huyi District to the west.

 Administrative divisions

-As 2020, Chang'an District is divided to 25 subdistricts.
+As of 2020, Chang'an District is divided to 25 subdistricts.